-Shortly after the discovery of Hemp and its non-intoxicating compound, Cannabidiol (CBD), Cannabis finally made its way to the leading edge of wellness trends and become widely consumed for its relaxing effects.
+Shortly after the discovery of Hemp and its non-intoxicating compound, Cannabidiol (CBD), Cannabis finally made its way to the leading edge of wellness trends and became widely consumed.

 In terms of physical disparities, there are slight variations in their height, branching patterns, and color of leaves.
 For instance, Sativa is generally taller and has light green leaves and a woody stalk, while Indica is more of a fibrous one whose leaves are slightly darker.
 Another crucial distinction between the two is their CBD and THC content.
-Sativa has a higher level of THC, which typically provides a more uplifting sensation in some people.
+Sativa has a higher level of THC.
 Indica, on the other hand, holds a higher CBD content.
-This could explain why many consumers who wish to take it easy and get some relaxing sleep prefer the latter.
 Then again, generalizing the effects of each strain is less than ideal because not all Sativa plants are stimulating, and the same goes for Indica strains.

-Choosing the right method for consumption is paramount, as it can influence the effectiveness of cannabis.
-Generally, vaping is one of the fastest ways to get cannabis into your system and start seeing potential results.
+Choosing the right method for consumption is paramount.
+Generally, vaping is one of the fastest ways to get cannabis into your system.
 However, if you don't feel very confident vaporizing cannabis concentrates, many other options exist.
 CBD is available in various product formulations, from oils and tinctures to scrumptious edibles like gummies.

 At Cannadips, we like to think that innovation and a good bit of style are the main formula of what we do.
 Combining these core values with nature’s gift of wellness, we have created the coolest CBD product yet, which has been all the rage these days.
-Our premium collection of CBD pouches, aka cannabis dips, are made of natural CBD extracts and organic flavorings that will definitely suit an A-lister's liking.
+Our premium collection of CBD pouches, aka cannabis dips, are made of natural CBD extracts and flavorings that will definitely suit an A-lister's liking.
 What’s more, our CBD-infused pouches are guaranteed free of nicotine and other toxic chemicals that can do more harm than good to the body.
-We recommend first-time users begin with at least three to five CBD pouches a day and gradually walk their way up for the best possible results.

 - The first step is to take one pouch out of the can and place it between the inner lip and gums.
 This allows the CBD extract to be released naturally into the saliva and the bloodstream via the arteries found within the cheeks and underneath the tongue.